CONVEX

 What to Watch

-• NY Fed Laubach-Williams model quarterly updates for directional shifts in r* estimates.
+• NY Fed Laubach-Williams model quarterly updates, watch for directional shifts across consecutive releases rather than reacting to any single estimate.

 Frequently Asked Questions

-What is the difference between r-star and the neutral interest rate?
+What is the difference between r* and the Fed's neutral rate target?

 R-Star (r*) is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how R-Star (r*) is influencing current positions.